ajsaenz1091/express-ztm/README.md

  I created this application to practice NodeJS and ExpressJS.
 The app is organized using the MVC model, it renders templates using a template engine called hbs(Handlebars.js).

- The main concepts practiced in this app where:
+ The main concepts practiced in this app were:

  1. How to create an Express.js server
  2. Middleware